Submitted by on

 4. Can the cloud service operate without collecting personally identifiable information (PII)?

-5. Is the cloud service low-security-impact, according to the FIPS 199 definition?
+5. Is the cloud service low-security-impact, according to the?

 6. Is the cloud service hosted within an existing FedRAMP authorized infrastructure, where pre-existing controls and validations can be inherited?